omkar2711/SIID_React_Website/README.md

  <h1>SIID - Smart Ignition Interlock Device</h1>

   <p>Welcome to the SIID (Smart Ignition Interlock Device) project!
-This is a React website that serves as the user interface for controlling and monitoring the SIID system.</p>
+This is a React website of the SIID system.</p>

   <h2>Getting Started</h2>